Spectral gap properties for linear random walks and Pareto's asymptotics for affine stochastic recursions: Renewal theorems for products of random matrices

-One needs some technical definitions concerning direct Riemann integrability, non arithmeticity of the Markov chain defined by $P$ on $S\times \mathbb R$, and the possibility of comparing ${^{a}\mathbb P}_{x}, {^{a}\mathbb P}_{y}$ in a weak sense for different points $x, y$ in $S$.
+One needs some technical definitions concerning direct Riemann integrability, aperiodicity of the Markov chain defined by $P$ on $S\times \mathbb R$, and the possibility of comparing ${^{a}\mathbb P}_{x}, {^{a}\mathbb P}_{y}$ in a weak sense for different points $x, y$ in $S$.
 We add some comments as follows.

-Given a fibered Markov chain on $S\times \mathbb R$, we denote :
+Given a fibered Markov chain on $S\times \mathbb R$, we denote